Meatable CEO Jeff Tripician: ‘I’d Be Disappointed If We Don’t Have Approval in 5 Countries Next Year’

 “They’re helping with staff.
 They’re helping open doors, and that’s the model.
 If countries go: ‘Our water is a problem, our soil is a problem’ – maybe it’s not food insecurity, you have other issues – then you should be facilitating solutions, not rejecting.”

-Tripician reveals that Meatable is currently filing dossiers in six countries.
+Tripician says that Meatable is currently filing dossiers in six countries.
 “The Singapore regulatory approval process is largely welcomed.
 Several other countries out in Asia look to Singapore and say: ‘Well, we pretty much follow that.’
 It’s not 100%, it’s not guaranteed, but it’s very alike,” he says.

 “So we’re perfecting it with Singapore, and then we’re just taking it and saying to the other countries: ‘Here’s what we have.
 What do you need to see that’s a little different?’” he adds.
 “Some of them are saying nothing.
 Others are going: ‘Well, we could use a little more data here or a little more information there,’ and we go: ‘Absolutely.’”

-Once the Singapore approval comes through – which Tripician expects by Q1 2025 (“we’re just a little short on the explanation, not the science” – Meatable will use that to get authorisation in a host of other countries.
+Once the Singapore approval comes through – which Tripician expects by Q1 2025 (“we’re just a little short on the explanation, not the science”) – Meatable will use that to get authorisation in a host of other countries.
 The UK’s Food Standards Agency has announced its intention to use a framework for international cooperation for novel food approvals too, a partnership likely to include Singapore.

 “I see us moving with pretty good speed through 2025,” predicts Tripician.
 “At the end, I would be very disappointed in our team if we don’t have approval in five, six countries by this time or the end of next year.”